 Work Experience at Heatherlands Primary

-If you are thinking of applying to the school to undertake work experience in preparation for a course of training with children, or as part of normal work experience with a school, please send a formal request, in writing, to Mr Churchill, Deputy Head, stating your course details, reason for applying, contact details, etc. Our address can be found on the 'Contact Details' page of our website or by clicking here.
+If you are thinking of applying to the school to undertake work experience in preparation for a course of training with children, or as part of normal work experience with a school, please send a formal request, in writing, to Mrs Lloyd Christie, Acting Deputy Head, stating your course details, reason for applying, contact details, etc. Our address can be found on the 'Contact Details' page of our website or by clicking here.

 Please note that as a school we receive large volumes of enquiries and therefore requests cannot always be accommodated.